7 Tips For Buying Your Baby’s First Walking Shoes

 Walking shoes at this point will just create an unnecessary barrier between them and the ground.
 It will make it more difficult for them to grip and learn how to balance themselves in this whole new way.

 But while they don’t need walking shoes yet, little feet can do with some extra protection from cold or rough surfaces.
-Pre-walkers are the perfect option in this case.
+Pre-walkers for girls or boys are the perfect option in this case.
 They are soft and light enough to allow your baby freedom and flexibility but they give feet a little extra barrier to protect little soles and toes from injuries.

 At this stage of development, just focus on letting your baby find their balance and their confidence.
 (And don’t forget to baby-proof everything!
 Now that they’re standing, a whole new world of hazards will be within their reach.)